 Now, in order to qualify for this “Inherited IRA” tax deferral plan, there are certain IRS requirements that they have to fulfill in order to make it work.

-In the near future, I’m going to outline the steps required by the IRS that your children and grandchildren have to follow perfectly in order to qualify.
+Next week, I’m going to outline the steps required by the IRS that your children and grandchildren have to follow perfectly in order to qualify.